ajvargo/ruby-refactor/README.md

 You'll be prompted for a variable name.
 The new variable will be created directly above the selected region and the region will be replaced with the variable.

+## Extract Constant:
+Select a region of text and invoke `ruby-refactor-extract-contant`.
+You'll be prompted for a constant name.
+The new constant will be created at the top of the enclosing class or module directly after any include or extend statements and the regions will be replaced with the constant.

 ## Add Parameter:
 `ruby-refactor-add-parameter`